mars-manjs/models/thoughts.md

     - something inbetween: loads all children / collections, but doesn't await it
 - should probably look at the async of the child rather than the parent
     - that way you can have different async rules for each child / collection
+- collection shouldn't attempt to load when repo is error

 # model
 - access childern by a name ?